Your Guide to How NFC Access Control Works & Its Benefits

 • Ease of use.
 Using NFC technology is simple and intuitive.
 These days, who hasn’t tapped their credit card or used their phone to pay for something?
 Those things are made possible by NFC.
 As such, you’ll provide tenants with that same convenience when accessing your property.

 • No more lost credentials.
 This is especially true if you’re using smartphone-based NFC access control.
-While even the most responsible tenant may misplace a key or fob, they’ll always keep an eye on their phones.
+Even the most responsible tenant may misplace a key or fob, but they’ll always keep an eye on their phone.

 • Short ranges.
 Although NFC access control is short-range by design, some of your tenants may find this limiting.
-For example, access control systems that use Wi-Fi or cellular networks empower tenants to open doors from anywhere there’s an internet connection, while NFC systems don’t.
+For example, access control systems that use Wi-Fi or cellular networks enable tenants to open doors from anywhere with an internet connection, whereas NFC systems don’t.

 • Limited features.
-While NFC access control systems facilitate simple property access, that’s not the only criteria for a top-notch access control system.
-Unlike other systems, an NFC access system has no visitor management capabilities, such as letting in recurring guests or one-time delivery drivers.
+While NFC access control systems facilitate simple property access, that’s not the only criterion for a top-notch access control system.
+Unlike other systems, an NFC access system lacks visitor management capabilities, such as allowing recurring guests or one-time delivery drivers.

 NFC access control system alternatives